 Our commitment to Net Zero

-- An initial target date for 90% reduction in Scope 3 emissions by 2050
+- achieve a 50% reduction in Scope 3 emissions by 2030; and

 UN Sustainable Development Goals